Md-Yaseen-Dev/learning--methods-and-properties/array/md/Copywithin.md

 The copywithin() method is used to target the index and start the array values. and return it without modifying its length.

+*Note :-* it change in the existing array

 _example_

 ```javascript